-Discards for pelagic species in the Baltic Sea are very low, as both sprat and herring are target species (Figure 7) and other bycatch (e.g. of sticklebacks) is also landed.
+Discards for pelagic species in the Baltic Sea are very low, as both sprat and herring are target species (Figure 6), and other bycatch (e.g. of sticklebacks) is also landed.
 The discard rates are minor for static coastal gears and even lower for pelagic trawls.
-A rise in benthic discard rates in 2014 is due to the inclusion of flounder stocks in the evaluation, which significantly increased the number of stocks assessed for discards (from four to seven stocks).
-Demersal discards show a nominal overall decrease in 2015 because of the obligation to land all commercial catches of cod, salmon, herring, and sprat in the Baltic Sea that came into force in 2015.
-Release rates for species targeted by recreational fisheries are available for most target species and are high, but vary between years and countries.
+The highest discard rate is for the benthic species; however, it has been decreasing since 2016.
+An overall decreasing trend is also seen for demersal discard rates.
+Release rates for species targeted by recreational fisheries are available for most target species and are high but vary between years and countries.
 Post-release mortality estimates are available only for some species; further studies are needed.

-Figure 7Left panel (a): Discard rates in 2014-2018 by fish category, shown as percentages (%) of the total annual catch in that category.
-Right panel (b): Landings (green) and discards (orange) in 2018 by fish category (in thousand tonnes).
+Left panel (a): discard rates in 2016-2021 by fish category (benthic species = flatfish; demersal = cod), shown as percentages (%) of the total annual catch in that category.
+Middle panel (b): landings (green) and discards (orange) in 2021 by fish category (in thousand tonnes) only of those stocks with recorded discards.
+Right panel (c): landings (green) and discards (orange) in 2021 by fish category (in thousand tonnes) of all stocks.
+Note that not all stock catches are disaggregated between landings and discards.